In effect as of April 1, 2018

 As required by the Parliament of Canada Act R.S.C (1985) ch.
 P-1 (Canada), it is an express condition of this Agreement that no member of the House of Commons shall be admitted to any share or part of this Agreement or to any benefit arising therefrom.

-In Witness Whereof the Minister of Industry, on behalf of Her Majesty the Queen in right of Canada, has hereunto subscribed his signature and NAV CANADA has hereunto affixed its corporate seal attested to by the hands of its proper officers in that behalf as of the day and year first above written.
+In Witness Whereof the Minister of Industry, on behalf of Her Majesty the Queen in right of Canada and NAV CANADA, have hereunto subscribed their signature by the hands of their proper officers in that behalf as of the day and year first above written.

 Office: Director General,